-But as things accelerate into high gear, there’s an aspect of your business you should monitor closely every day — your inventory.
+But as you consider new ways to sell safely, there’s an aspect of your business you should monitor closely every day — your holiday inventory.
 To make sure you’re making the most of the holidays this year, here’s a mission-critical holiday inventory to-do list.

 But that’s not enough.
 You should look at some hard numbers — that is, your historical sales data — to make the most informed inventory purchasing decisions.
 Your Square Dashboard makes this simple.
 There, you can quickly get a picture of which items or category of items were your most popular last year.
 You may have sold out of initial mugs, for example, but also items in the accessories category like scarves or mittens.
 So if you’re low on that sort of inventory this year, stock up now.
 “Sold out” equals a lost sale.

-Increasingly, shoppers (and especially millennials) browse for things online and then head into your storefront to actually make the purchase — or vice versa.
-This is great for getting foot traffic in your store, but may cause you to run into problems if you don’t update your online inventory in real time as items sell out in your brick-and-mortar sotre.
+If you don’t update your online inventory in real time as items sell out, you may run into problems.
 At best, that sort of scenario makes for frustrated shoppers.
-And at worst, it makes for customers who switch their loyalty to another store that’s more reliable.
+At worst, it makes for customers who switch their loyalty to another store that’s more reliable.

 As the retail industry becomes increasingly omnichannel, it’s crucial to integrate software that can sync your brick-and-mortar and online stores’ inventory in real time.